 (16 à 18°)

-How do you get a bunch of French Foreign legion troops in malaria ravaged Africa to take their medicine?
+How do you get a bunch of French Foreign Legion troops in malaria-ravaged Africa to take their medicine?
 Put it in a bottle of alcohol!

 Herb liqueurs all started this way, going back to the ancient Romans and Greeks when herbalists and Apothecaries would soak medicinal herbs and wood in alcohol to extract the active ingredients and preserve them to create elixirs to cure a host of maladies.
 Then sugar was added to make it taste better.
-For malaria, they’d simply add cinchona to the elixirs and voila, you have a Quinine liqueur.
+For malaria, they simply add cinchona to the elixirs, and voila, you have a Quinine liqueur.

-This kicked off a new bread of French apéritifs with quinine, a substance from the bark of the South-American Cinchona tree or (Kina-Kina), an effective ingredient used to cure malaria.
 In alcohol, Quinine acts as a bittering agent in beverages, so these aperitifs tend to be heavily sugared and infused with fruits and herbs to mask quinine’s horribly sharp and bitter flavour.

 French quinine drinks share historical roots with the gin and tonic.
 While French troops were drinking quinine liqueurs to fight Malaria, British officers in India drank their quinine with gin, carbonated water and a twist of lime to cut the bitter taste.